areski/cdr-pusher/README.md

 ## Roadmap

-Our first focus was to support FreeSWITCH CDRs, we decided to go for SQLite backend as it seems to be the less invasive and easy enough to configure, plus SQLite give the posibility to mark/track the pushed records which is safer than importing them from CSV files.
+Our first focus was to support FreeSWITCH CDRs, that's why we decided to support the SQLite backend, it's also the less invasive and one of the easiest to configure.
+SQLite give also the posibility to mark/track the pushed records which is safer than importing them from CSV files.

-Next we would like to implement:
+We are planning to implement the following very soon:

-- Extra DB backend for FS: Mysql, CSV, etc...
+- Extra DB backend for FreeSWITCH: Mysql, CSV, etc...
 - Add support to fetch Asterisk CDRs
 - Add support to fetch Kamailio CDRs (Mysql) and CSV